vskarleas/vskarleas/README.md

 # 👋 Hi, I'm Vasilis Skarleas!

-I'm a robotics engineering student at Polytech Sorbonne with a passion for space and medical robotics applications.
-When I'm not building robots or diving into ROS projects, you'll find me exploring entrepreneurship and producing media content that inspires others in STEM.
+I'm a robotics engineering student at Polytech Sorbonne with a passion for space, automobile and medical robotics applications.
+When I'm not diving into ROS projects, you'll find me exploring entrepreneurship and producing media content that inspire others in STEM.

 ## 🤖 Robotics & Engineering

-- Currently working on robotics projects using **ROS (Robot Operating System)**, focusing on robot control systems and computer vision with OpenCV
+- Currently working on robotics projects using **ROS2 (Robot Operating System)**, focusing on robot control systems
+- Intern at Renault Group on driving simulations group, applying robotic solutions on existing platforms
-- Passionate about developing robotics solutions for space exploration and medical applications
+- Passionate about developing robotics solutions for space exploration, automobile and medical applications
+- Computer vision with OpenCV
+- Entry level approach to neural networks for robotics AI applications
 - Hands-on experience with 3D printing and prototyping for robotics components
 - Building skills in robot kinematics, sensor integration, and autonomous systems